VA loan: Qualifying for Veteran Home Loans

 The Veteran Loan program is designed for veterans who meet the minimum number of days of completed service.
-Some of the other eligibility requirement for the VA loan program and some specific home loan benefits include the length of service or service commitment, duty status and character of service.
+Some of the other eligibility requirements for the VA loan program and some specific home loan benefits include the length of service or service commitment, duty status and character of service.
 The program does allow for benefits to Surviving Spouses.

 The VA does not have a minimum credit score used for pre-qualifying for a mortgage loan, however, most Lenders require a minimum credit score of at least 620.

 A Veteran who has used their entitlement to previously purchase a home, may have entitlement left to purchase another one.
-If you previously purchased a home using your VA Benefits then you might still have some of that “Entitlement” available to you for the purchase a new home.
-To Calculate Maximum Entitlement available, consider the following:
+If you previously purchased a home using your VA Benefits then you might still have some of that “Entitlement” available to you for the purchase of a new home.
+To calculate Maximum Entitlement available, consider the following: